2003scape/rsc-news-archives/markdown/202-happy-new-year-from-jagex.md

+# Happy new year from Jagex
+*Published Friday, January 2, 2004*

 Well I've just got back from my Christmas break, so now I'm back to updating RuneScape!

 Even though I was away visiting my family for 1 week, I managed to get quite a few new things programmed on my laptop, so there should be a nice update to rs2 early next week.